The Rolling Stones: 1974–1977: Ronnie Wood replaces Taylor

-The Stones needed a new guitarist, and the recording sessions in Munich for the next album, Black and Blue (1976) (number 2 in the UK, number 1 in the US), were effectively used as auditions.
+The Stones needed a new guitarist, and the recording sessions in Munich for the next album, Black and Blue (1976; No. 2 in the UK, No. 1 in the US), were effectively used as auditions.
 Guitarists as stylistically disparate as Peter Frampton and Jeff Beck were auditioned, as well as Robert A. Johnson and Shuggie Otis.
 Both Beck and Irish blues rock guitarist Rory Gallagher later claimed they had played without realising they were being auditioned.
 American session players Wayne Perkins and Harvey Mandel also tried out, but Richards and Jagger preferred for the band to remain purely British.
 When Faces guitarist Ronnie Wood auditioned, everyone agreed he was the right choice.
 He had already recorded and played live with Richards, and had contributed to the recording and writing of the track "It's Only Rock 'n Roll".
 He had declined Jagger's earlier offer to join the Stones, because of his commitment to Faces, saying "that's what's really important to me".
 Faces' lead singer Rod Stewart went so far as to say he would take bets that Wood would not join the Stones.

 In 1975, Wood joined the band as second guitarist for their upcoming Tour of the Americas, which was a contributing factor in the disbandment of Faces.
-His installment as an official Rolling Stone was announced in 1976; unlike the other band members, however, Wood was a salaried employee, which remained the case until the early 1990s, when he finally joined the Stones' business partnership.
+His instalment as an official Rolling Stone was announced in 1976; unlike the other band members, however, Wood was a salaried employee, which remained the case until the early 1990s, when he finally joined the Stones' business partnership.

 The 1975 Tour of the Americas kicked off in New York City with the band performing on a flatbed trailer being pulled down Broadway.
 The tour featured stage props including a giant phallus and a rope on which Jagger swung out over the audience.
 In June of that year, the Stones' Decca catalogue was purchased by Klein's ABKCO label.
 In August 1976, the Stones played Knebworth in England in front of 200,000—their largest audience to date—and finished their set at 7 a.m.
-Jagger had booked live recording sessions at the El Mocambo, a club in Toronto, to produce a long-overdue live album, 1977's Love You Live, the first Stones live album since Get Yer Ya-Ya's Out!
+Jagger had booked live recording sessions at the El Mocambo, a club in Toronto, to produce a long-overdue live album, 1977's Love You Live, the first Stones live album since Get Yer Ya-Ya's Out!.
 It reached No. 3 in the UK and No. 5 in the US.

 Richards' addiction to heroin delayed his arrival in Toronto; the other members had already arrived.
 On 24 February 1977, when Richards and his family flew in from London, they were temporarily detained by Canadian customs after Richards was found in possession of a burnt spoon and hash residue.
 Three days later, the Royal Canadian Mounted Police, armed with an arrest warrant for Anita Pallenberg, discovered 22 g of heroin in Richards' room.
 He was charged with importing narcotics into Canada, an offence that carried a minimum seven-year sentence.
 The Crown prosecutor later conceded that Richards had procured the drugs after his arrival.